Melisende of Jerusalem: Holy war

 Immediately after his coronation, Baldwin III sought to assert himself in warfare, the one field in which he had the advantage over his mother.
-In 1144 he quelled a revolt at Wadi Musa.
-Queen Melisende and her constable, Manasses, faced the first crisis in her sole rule in November that year when the atabeg of Mosul, Zengi, besieged Edessa.
+In 1144, he quelled a revolt at Wadi Musa.
+Queen Melisende and her constable, Manasses, faced their first crisis in November that year when the atabeg of Mosul, Zengi, besieged Edessa.
 The Edessenes appealed to the young king for help, but it was Melisende who made the decisions.
 She called a council, and it was decided that Manasses, Philip, and Elinand should lead a relief force.
-Mayer believes that the young king was not sent because Melisende resented his success at Wadi Musa; he argues that the queen did not wish to see her son gain a reputation as a military leader lest he become a threat to her political leadership.
-Barber suggests that Melisende did not send Baldwin, then aged fourteen, because she thought that the gravity of the situation required experienced adults.
-In any case, the army did not reach Edessa in time: the city fell to the Turks, who spared its Armenian and Greek population, but "killed the Franks wherever they could" according to the chronicler Michael the Syrian.
+Mayer believes that the young king was not sent because Melisende resented his success at Wadi Musa and did not wish to see her son gain a reputation as a military leader lest he become a threat to her political leadership.
+Barber, however, suggests that Melisende did not send Baldwin because she thought the gravity of the situation required experienced adults.
+The army did not reach Edessa in time: the city fell to the Turks, who spared its Armenian and Greek population, but "killed the Franks wherever they could", according to the chronicler Michael the Syrian.
 When word of Edessa's fall reached Jerusalem, Melisende sent to Antioch to consult with its leaders about dispatching an embassy to the pope to request a new crusade.
 Baldwin III came of age on his fifteenth birthday in early 1145, but the occasion was not publicly celebrated.